Rommy156/mini-game-collection/Game Design Document.md

 # 5. Core Loop & System Overview
-## Match Structure
+## 5.1 Match Structure

-* A match is divided into continuous rallies where players deflect the bomb until the timer reaches zero.
+* A match is divided into continuous rallies where players deflect the bomb until ball goes through one of vertical wall.

-* When the bomb explodes, the round ends and a point is awarded to the surviving player.
+* When the bomb goes through the wall, the round ends and a point is awarded.

 * Matches continue until one player reaches 10 points.

-## Round Loop
+## 5.2  Loop
 ###  1. Bomb Spawn

 * Bomb appears at the center with a full timer.

-* Initial speed is moderate.
+* Initial speed is moderate and direction is random.

 ### 2. Rally